openebs-archive/jiva/README.md

 A OpenEBS Volume comprises of:
-- One *Controller* (or Frontend-Container) that exposes storage via iSCSI, TCMU etc., and can be launched along side your application container.
+- One *Controller* (or Frontend-Container) that exposes storage via iSCSI, TCMU etc., and can be launched alongside your application container.
 - One or more *Replicas* (or Backend-Containers) that will persist the data, providing redundancy and high-availability.
 The Replica container will save the data into the storage (disks) attached to your docker hosts.

 ![Jiva Overview Diagram](https://github.com/openebs/openebs/blob/master/documentation/source/_static/JivaExample.png)